 Epiploic appendagitis is a rare self limiting inflammatory/ischaemic process involving an appendix epiploica of the colon, and may either be primary or secondary to adjacent pathology.
 This article pertains to primary (spontaneous) epiploic appendagitis.

-This condition usually affects patients in their 2nd to 5th decades with a predilection for women and obese individuals, presumably due to larger appendices 6.
+This condition usually affects patients in their 2nd to 5th decades with a predilection for women and obese individuals, presumably due to larger appendages 6.

 Clinically patients present with abdominal pain and guarding.
 It is essentially indistinguishable from diverticulitis and acute appendicitis (depending on location) and although an uncommon condition, it accounts for up to 7% of cases of suspected diverticulitis 1.
 Since there is focal peritoneal irritation, pain maybe more localized than in the other causes of acute abdominal pain.

-Epiploic appendagitis merely denotes inflammation of the one or more appendices epiploicae, which number 50-100 and are distributed along the large bowel with variable frequency 3-4,6:
+Epiploic appendagitis merely denotes inflammation of the one or more appendages epiploicae, which number 50-100 and are distributed along the large bowel with variable frequency 3-4,6:

 - rectosigmoid junction: 57%